Emerald Ash Borer

 If the tree is heavily infested, it is not effective to treat it and it’s therefore recommended to cut it down before it becomes weak and dangerous, and also to limit the risk of infestation.
 Zoning By-law 1275 permits the felling of ash trees between October 1 and March 15, unless the tree is a safety hazard.

-Contact the Environment Division, which will issue the felling permit (free).
+Contact the Engineering and Environment Division, which will issue the felling permit (free).

 In the summer of 2014, the City drew up an inventory of public ash trees.
 Each summer, traps are installed to detect the presence of the insect.
 On public lands, work has already begun.
 Ash trees in poor condition are felled and replaced by other tree species, while some of the healthy trees are treated to protect them from the Emerald Ash Borer.
 In 2015 and 2016, 200 public ash trees were treated with TreeAzin®.